damiencurtis/notion-ui-optimizer/README.md

 ---

-### Contributing
-Contributions, issues, and feature requests are welcome!
-Please open an issue or submit a pull request.

----

-### Feature Roadmap
+## Feature Roadmap
 These are upcoming improvements planned for the Notion script:

 - [ ] Optimize spacing in header on Notion page
 - [ ] Remove "Notion AI" option in sidebar
 - [ ] Disable comments feature on all pages by default
 - [ ] Enable "Full width" setting on all pages by default

+Contributions, issues, and feature requests are welcome!
+Please open an issue or submit a pull request.

 ---